chilipadiboy/first-report/tool_assessment.md

 1. Authentication
 1. Authorization

-Although Apache Shiro already has a authorization functionality built into its library, we decide to employ the use of JWT for this purpose instead as JWT is much easier to implement.
+Although Apache Shiro already has an authorization functionality built into its library, we decide to employ the use of JWT for this purpose instead as JWT is much easier to implement.
 JWT removes the need for cookies and session which is required in Apache Shiro's framework.
 Since JWT only provides authorization, we would still require Apache Shiro for authentication.
 A justification for the use of JWT is because it comes with an extensive [library](https://jwt.io/#libraries) for Java programming which we are employing in our backend server code.

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 A JWT is actually a string consisting of three parts: Header, Payload, and Signature.
 The JWT can encrypt the secret using the [Hash-based Message Authentication Code (HMAC)](https://en.wikipedia.org/wiki/HMAC) algorithm or sign it using the [Rivest–Shamir–Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public and private key.
 The purpose of [encryption](https://en.wikipedia.org/wiki/Encryption) is to ensure data transfer traffic is not susceptible to potential interceptors.
-This JWT is then presented everytime the subject requests protected resources.
+This JWT is then presented every time the subject requests protected resources.

 The following diagram shows how a JWT is obtained and used to access APIs or resources: